 "I can't help but think about all the times I drove in here, walked through that tunnel and made a quick right," he said.
 "This time, I had to go by it."

 Instead of going to Atlanta's home clubhouse, as he had done for the past two decades, Smoltz kept on walking to the visiting side.
-He now plays for the Boston Red Sox, who opened a three-game series against the Braves tonight.
+He now plays for the Boston Red Sox, who opened a three-game series against the Braves on Friday.